dcop7/tips_and_guides/workflow/personal_workflow.md

 * `Type` (select: Recurrent | On Demand)

 **Views:**
-* `Recurrent` → filter: Type = Recurrent — your standing meetings
+* `Recurrent` → filter: Type = Recurrent
-* `By Topic` → group by: Topic — all meetings per initiative
+* `By Topic` → group by: Topic

 **Inside each meeting row:**
 * Notes taken during or after the meeting
 * Action items (checklist)
 * Decisions made

-❗ Recurrent meetings with no project context (weeklies, standups) leave the Topic field empty.
+❗ Recurrent meetings with no project context leave the Topic field empty.

 ---

-### Notes (DB)

-A database for notes that are too long or too structured for inline text, but belong to a specific Topic.

-**Properties:**
-* `Note Date` (date)
-* `Topic` (relation → Topics DB)

-**Inside each note row:**
-* Full content — no length limit
-* Sub-pages for documents with their own structure

-The distinction from inline notes: if a note has a title, multiple sections, or will be referenced again, it belongs here as a row.
-If it is 1–3 lines of context or a quick thought, it stays inline in the Topic scratchpad.
+### Additional Meeting Types

+Not all meetings belong in the main Meetings DB.
+Some have a different cadence or audience that warrants a separate structure.
+Common examples:

+* **1to1 Meetings** — belong to people, not initiatives.
+A separate DB with `Person` and `Date` works better than mixing them with project meetings.
+* **Event logs** — conferences, offsites, company events.
+A simple page per event is enough; no DB needed.

+The pattern is the same: if a meeting type has a distinct audience or purpose that doesn't fit the `Topic` relation, give it its own space rather than forcing it into the main Meetings DB.

 ---

-### 1to1 Meetings (DB)

-Separate from general meetings — 1to1s belong to people, not to projects or initiatives.

-**Properties:**
-* `Person` (select)
-* `Date` (date)

-**Inside each row:**
-* Topics discussed
-* Action items
-* Follow-up notes

----

-### Major Events

-A simple page (not a database) for conferences, company events, and offsites.
-Log what happened and any relevant takeaways.

----

 ## Projects → Topics (DB)

 The central database.
-A Topic is any initiative, project, or area of active work — it can be a technical migration, a process improvement, a vendor evaluation, anything with a beginning, an end, and things to track along the way.
+A Topic is any initiative, project, or area of active work.

 **Properties:**
 * `Status` (select: In Progress | To Do | Done | On Hold)